atidyshirt/University/SENG365/notes.md

   - with the same HTTP verbs (GET, POST, PUT, DELETE)
 - Use URL to navigate between the API instances

-## Lecture Five: GraphQL and automated API testing
+## Lecture Five, Six, Seven: GraphQL and automated API testing

 Note that for the assignments that we are assigned within this course, the local port servers will be hosted via your local computer (and a database that